 SSS Number Online Application– Acquiring an SSS number is your first step in getting the said benefits offered by the SSS.
 This number is probably the first requirement that you need to fulfill if it’s your first time applying for a job.

-SSS is an insurance program mandated by the government to all income earners or workers in the Philippines.
+SSS is an insurance program mandated by the government for all income earners or workers in the Philippines.
 The SSS members are obliged to contribute monthly in exchange for the insurance benefits such as sickness, maternity, disability, retirement, death, and salary loan.

 In this article, I will show the easiest way possible in acquiring your SSS number.

-WHAT IS SSS NUMBER?
+WHAT IS THE SSS NUMBER?

 The Social Security Number or SSS number is composed of a 10-digit number assigned to Filipino workers who apply for membership with the SSS.
 It’s being utilized in all transactions with the SSS, such as availing of benefits and loans.